casper-network/docs-new/source/docs/casper/developers/dapps/template-frontend.md

 To ensure compatibility, you should be running Node.js version 18 or above.
 If you are running an earlier version, upgrade to version 18 using the [Node Version Manager](https://github.com/nvm-sh/nvm) or another tool.

-Using `npm`, create a new Vite project by running:
+Using [npm](https://www.npmjs.com/), create a new Vite project by running:

 ```bash
 npm create vite@latest